material-motion/material-motion/specifications/runtime.md

 ### External activity

 Actors often depend on external systems to fulfill their Intentions.
-An Actor is therefor responsible for informing the Runtime of two events:
+An Actor is therefor responsible for informing the Motion Runtime of two events:

 - When external activity begins.
 - When external activity ends.

-The Runtime might provide Actors with two function instances:
+The Motion Runtime might provide Actors with two function instances:

     var startActivity = function(name)
     var endActivity = function(name)

-When an Actor calls these methods, the provided name should be scoped to the Actor instance, not globally to the Runtime.
+When an Actor calls these methods, the provided name should be scoped to the Actor instance, not globally to the Motion Runtime.

 For example, an Actor might have a gesture handler that looks like this: